paulwarren/nzde/dict/T/README.md

 n. an assisted-immigrant who paid [pounds]10 only towards cost of passage, and was bonded to Government directed work for a set period
 > also 10-pound Pom

 ## tena koe

 n. a Maori
 > nonce?

 v.
 > aka tenakoe

 exclam.

 exclam. a common form of Maori greeting (to one person) various early spg the [a[a]] has given rise to the usual anglicisation [te|naakwe; to greet with <i>tena koe </i>, sometimes used as a greeting by Pakeha, becoming (with KIA ORA) more frequent from c1975-1980 after about 50-60 years of infrequent use.
 > Compare tena koutou katoa.
 [Maori tena[e,a-macron] koe]

 ## tena korua

-n. greeting to two persons[ORIGIN: Maori](See cf. tena koe, tena koutou)
+n. greeting to two persons [ORIGIN: Maori] (See cf. tena koe, tena koutou)

 ## tena koutou (katoa)